httpJunkie/pai/README.md

 Then run the project!

-*There is a possibility you may have to change the localhost port in the appSettings in angular
+*There is a possibility you may have to change the localhost port in the appSettings in angular to match your paort number asigned by visual studio for your session.